 Before you master marketing automation, taking the first steps is what counts.
 You’ll see it’s not as intimidating as it may seem.

-If you do know, but don’t know how to start, follow-through, and you’ll see how simple marketing automation can be.
+If you do know, but don’t know how to start, follow through, and you’ll see how simple marketing automation can be.
 And if you’re a visual learner, check out the following video guide we’ve prepared for you.

 Automation in marketing takes many forms.
 When marketers talk about automating their processes, they might mean anything from building conversion funnels, integrating apps so that they work together (saving their time), or creating workflows for their email, SMS messages, or web push notifications to work automatically.
 In this guide, you’ll learn the essential definitions of email automation building blocks and simple workflows to achieve your business goals.

 I’ll be basing this guide on the GetResponse Marketing Automation platform, but the tips I’ll provide are universal and can be used in any other tool.
-If you’re not GetResponse’s user already, sign up for a free trial and try it out!
+If you’re not GetResponse’s user already, sign up for a free account and try it out!